Essential Wildfire Safety Tips for Schools

 Prepare

 Wildfires are unpredictable.
-So, the first step in wildfire preparedness is knowing how to reduce risk.
+The first step in wildfire preparedness is knowing how to reduce risk.
 Start a simple assessment, similar to how you evaluate other hazards.
 Ask yourself, “Where could things go wrong?”
-Your safety and security committee can work with your local emergency management or fire prevention specialist for guidance.
-Fund members who have questions can request all-hazards emergency operations plan templates.
+Your safety and security committee should work with local fire authorities to conduct a community risk assessment and a district-specific conduct a risk assessment.

 Protect